emilyvanakker/portfolio/Capstone Project/readme.md

 # Rental Connections - Capstone Project

 *Disclaimer: This project is currently in progress so this is a sample until I have time to write a more comprehensive description.
 Can’t wait?
-I would also be happy to answer any questions you have in an interview - you can reach me at* **emily.vanakker@gmail.com.**
+I am happy to answer any questions you have in an interview - you can reach me at* **emily.vanakker@gmail.com.**

 ## The Idea